Curriculum Structure at St. Luke’s

 Our curriculum seeks to fulfil our Mission Statement…

-‘As a church school, within the Staffordshire University Academies Trust, we strive to ensure the best possible learning journey for the children in our care; encouraging the development of values and attitudes, skills and knowledge, that will ‘release the potential’ in each individual, for the benefit of others, in an ever changing world.’
+‘As a church school, within the Staffordshire University Academies Trust, we strive to ensure the best possible learning journey for the children in our care; encouraging the development of values and attitudes, skills and knowledge, that will ‘release the potential’ in each individual, for the benefit of others, in an ever-changing world.’ …and ensure we are ‘Helping Lights Shine for All’.

 What does this mean though?